Building Agentic RE: Automating Reverse Engineering & Vulnerability Research with AI // John McIntosh

 - Development: Python (primary), MCP SDKs (TypeScript, Go, Rust, etc.)

-- Workflow Orchestration: DSPy, LangGraph, dapr‑agents
+- Workflow Orchestration: DSPy, LangGraph

 - UI/Integration: Chainlit, Streamlit